 “This Jesus God raised up, and we are all witnesses of it.”(Acts 2:32)

 Did Jesus rise from the dead?
 Is there a prominent and convincing reason that would make us believe in the resurrection of Christ?
-Yes, there are many pieces of evidence and proofs that confirm the resurrection of Christ from the dead.
+Yes, there are many pieces of evidence and proof that confirm the resurrection of Christ from the dead.
 The physician and historian Luke, who followed the truth of what he recorded carefully, says:

 “To the same apostles also, after his suffering, he presented himself alive with many convincing proofs.
 He was seen by them over a forty-day period…” (Acts 1:3)